-Listed below are products along with several methods for uploading prescriptions to the control panel based on the product being used.
+Listed in the table below are methods for creating and uploading prescriptions to the control panel and which methods to use based on the VRI-iS product.

-- VRI Prescription Software including Prescription Loader: Save a VRI prescription created with the prescription software program to a folder on the computer hard drive. - BaseStation3: Access a VRI prescription saved by Prescription Loader to a folder on the computer hard drive for upload to a control panel. - WagNet.net web site: Access a VRI prescription created with the prescription software from a folder on the computer hard drive for upload through a wireless connection to a control panel with ICON Link.
+Legacy VRI-iS Valley VRI-iS Prescription Upload Method Yes No Legacy VRI-iS Prescription Software Save a VRI prescription to a folder on the computer hard drive.
+No Yes Valley VRI-iS Website Save a VRI pre- scription to the download folder on the computer hard drive.
+Yes No BaseStation3 Access a VRI prescription saved on the computer hard drive for upload saved on the computer hard drive for upload to a control panel.
+Yes Yes WagNet.net web site Access a VRI prescription saved on the computer hard drive and upload to an ICON control panel with ICON Link.